 In general, missing data will not be imputed unless methods for handling missing data are specified.
-Exceptions are presented in this document.

 For missing last dosing date of study drug, imputation rules are described in Section 4.2.1.
-The handling of missing or incomplete dates for AE onset is described in Section 7.1.5.2, and for prior and concomitant medications in Section 7.4.
+The handling of missing or incomplete dates for AE onset is described in Section 7.1.5.2., for prior and concomitant medications in Section 7.4, and for initiation of new anticancer therapy in Section 6.3.1.